7 Ultimate Tips for a Winter Skin Care Routine

 Exfoliate Gently

 While exfoliation assists in eliminating dead skin cells, people can over-exfoliate, creating problems with dry winter skin.
-Do scrub once a week or use a mild exfoliating acid to keep the skin soft, but do not over do it.
+Do scrub once a week or use a mild exfoliating acid to keep the skin soft, but do not overdo it.

 Protect Lips and Hands